 If you need to have meniscal surgery, we highly recommend you incorporate AidMyMeniscus's conservative treatment options during your post-surgery recovery.
 Using these conservative treatment methods when recovering from surgery are extremely beneficial for:

-Important: Do not start T•Shellz Wrap® treatments until the surgical skin wound has healed over and inflammation has reduced in the area (generally 2 to 6 weeks after surgery)
+Important: Do not start T•Shellz Wrap® treatments until the surgical skin wound has healed over and inflammation has reduced in the area (minimum 6 weeks after surgery)

 The type of surgery you will have depends on the type of meniscus injury you are faced with.